jordymeow/ai-engine/readme.txt

 == Features ==

 * Generate fresh and engaging content for your site
+* Explore the AI Playground for a variety of tools like translation, correction, and ChatGPT-style discussions
+* Add a ChatGPT-style chatbot (or an images creation bot) to your website with a simple shortcode
+* Train your AI to make it better at specific tasks
 * Easily create new titles and excerpts for your posts
 * Keep track of your OpenAI usage with built-in statistics
-* Explore the AI Playground for a variety of tools like translation, correction, and ChatGPT-style discussions
-* Add a ChatGPT-style chatbot to your website with a simple shortcode
 * Upcoming features include translation to any language and the ability to improve specific paragraphs
 * And so much more on the way!